-9 7-10.
+7-10.
 Hydroelectric Power.
-The ACT Basin is in the southern sub-region of the Southeastern 10 Electrical Reliability Corporation (SERC, formerly the Southeastern Electrical Reliability Council) and the larger North American Electrical Reliability Council.
-The southern sub-region of the 11 SERC consists of five smaller control areas that are each individually managed by Alabama 12 13 Electric Cooperative, Oglethorpe Power Corporation, South Mississippi Electrical Power Association, Walton Electric Membership Corporation, and the Southern Company.
-Southern 14 Company's APC Division is the primary private operator in the ACT Basin.
-Through the 15 Department of Energy's Southeast Power Administration (SEPA), the federal power plants 16 17 provide power to more than 300 power preference customers throughout the southeastern United States.
-Hydroelectric power generation is achieved by passing flow releases to the 18 maximum extent possible through the turbines at each project, even when making releases to 19 support other project purposes.
-20
+The ACT Basin is in the southern sub-region of the Southeastern Electrical Reliability Corporation (SERC, formerly the Southeastern Electrical Reliability Council) and the larger North American Electrical Reliability Council.
+The southern sub-region of the SERC consists of five smaller control areas that are each individually managed by Alabama

+Electric Cooperative, Oglethorpe Power Corporation, South Mississippi Electrical Power Association, Walton Electric Membership Corporation, and the Southern Company.
+Southern Company's APC Division is the primary private operator in the ACT Basin.
+Through the Department of Energy's Southeast Power Administration (SEPA), the federal power plants provide power to nearly 500 power preference customers throughout the southeastern United States.
+Hydroelectric power generation is achieved by passing flow releases to the maximum extent possible through the turbines at each project, even when making releases to support other project purposes.

-21 The Corps operates four hydropower peaking plants in the ACT Basin.
-The Jones Bluff Power Project (Robert F. Henry Lock and Dam) and Millers Ferry Power Project (Millers Ferry 22 23 Lock and Dam) on the Alabama River work together with a combined generating capacity of 172 24 MW (declared value) in supporting peak hydropower demand and other project purposes.
-The Allatoona Powerhouse at Allatoona Dam has an installed generating capacity of 82.2 MW 25 (declared value).
+The Corps operates four hydropower peaking plants in the ACT Basin.
+The Jones Bluff Power Project (Robert F. Henry Lock and Dam) and Millers Ferry Power Project (Millers Ferry Lock and Dam) on the Alabama River work together with a combined generating capacity of 172 MW (declared value) in supporting peak hydropower demand and other project purposes.
+The Allatoona Powerhouse at Allatoona Dam has an installed generating capacity of 82.2 MW (declared value).
 Carters Dam is operated as a peaking plant and pump storage plant.
-This 26 27 plant consists of two dams and reservoirs, Carters Dam and Lake and Carters Reregulation 28 Dam.
-During peak loading hours, water is released from Carters Lake to the reregulation pool 29 generating energy.
+This plant consists of two dams and reservoirs, Carters Dam and Lake and Carters Reregulation Dam.
+During peak loading hours, water is released from Carters Lake to the reregulation pool generating energy.
 When demand is low and energy is relatively cheap, energy is purchased to pump water back into the Carters Lake from the reregulation pool.
-This plant has a total 30 generating capacity of 600 MW (declared value).
-Each project's water control plan for 31 32 hydropower is described in the individual project water control manual appendices.
+This plant has a total generating capacity of 600 MW (declared value).
+Each project's water control plan for hydropower is described in the individual project water control manual appendices.

-Eleven non-Corps projects, located on the Tallapoosa and Coosa Rivers, owned and operated by APC.
+Eleven non-Corps projects, located on the Tallapoosa and Coosa Rivers, are owned and operated by APC.
 The APC power plants have a combined installed generating capacity of approximately 1410 MW.
-APC regulates its hydropower projects on the Coosa and Tallapoosa Rivers in accordance with those projects respective licenses from FERC.
+APC regulates its hydropower projects on the Coosa and Tallapoosa Rivers in accordance with those projects' respective licenses from FERC.
 The Corps receives a data summary report and forecast hydro release data electronically each morning to aid in the water control regulation and hydropower scheduling of the downstream Corps power projects on the Alabama River.
 This information is also updated during the day if conditions warrant.

-Because Robert F. Henry and Millers Ferry do not have the ability to store appreciable 40 amounts of inflow, these projects are operated as run-of-river with pondage power plants.
-41 42 Hydroelectric power operation occurs as the projects receive increased inflows as a result of hydropower releases from upstream projects.
-Under normal and dryer conditions, hydropower 43 generation at these projects is not continuous.
-While operating as a run-of-river facility, 44 45 generation may occur several hours a day, seven days per week, followed by hours of nongeneration.
-During high flow events, these projects will operate around the clock with 24-hour 46 47 power generation.
+Because Robert F. Henry and Millers Ferry do not have the ability to store appreciable amounts of inflow, these projects are operated as run-of-river with pondage power plants.
+Hydroelectric power operation occurs as the projects receive increased inflows as a result of hydropower releases from upstream projects.
+Under normal and dryer conditions, hydropower generation at these projects is not continuous.
+While operating as a run-of-river facility, generation may occur several hours a day, seven days per week, followed by hours of non-generation.
+During high flow events, these projects will operate around the clock with 24-hour power generation.
 As the project head decreases, the generation capacity of the units will decrease until it becomes inefficient to operate the hydropower units.
 At that time, the units will be shutdown, and all releases will be made through the spillway.